HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 7. `noscript`
 8. `template`

 No element other than the aforementioned is permitted by the HTML standard in the `<head>` element.
-[Documentation](https://developers.google.com/search/docs/crawling-indexing/valid-page-metadata#dont-use-invalid-elements-in-the-head-element) further states "Once Google detects one of these invalid elements, it assumes the end of the `<head>` element and stops reading any further elements in the `<head>` element."
+[Documentation](https://developers.google.com/search/docs/crawling-indexing/valid-page-metadata#dont-use-invalid-elements-in-the-head-element) further states, "Once Google detects one of these invalid elements, it assumes the end of the `<head>` element and stops reading any further elements in the `<head>` element."

 {{ figure_markup(
   image="invalid-HEAD-elements.png",